-Pep has two older sisters and a younger brother, Pere, who is widely known as one of the best football agents in the world.
+Guardiola has two older sisters and a younger brother, Pere, who is widely known as one of the best football agents in the world.

 Pep is currently married to Cristina Serra.
 Pep had these children named Marius, Maria and Valentine before he finally tied the knot of marriage in 2014.

 Their wedding was a discreet ceremony held in Catalonia.
-It was attended by only best of friends.
+It was attended by only the best of friends.

 Pep Guardiola Biography – Starting Football Career as a Ballboy:

-Pep Guardiola began his path to football greatness as a Nou Camp ballboy master.
+Guardiola began his path to football greatness as a Nou Camp ballboy master.

 He was part of Barca’s youth structure when Venables arrived as manager back in 1984, and had already shown signs of developing his knowledge of the game.

-The attached picture below shows a 14 year old young Pep celebrating with the former England boss after he had steered the club to the Spanish title in
+The attached picture below shows a 14-year-old young Pep celebrating with the former England boss after he had steered the club to the Spanish title in